chi-initiative/kora-documentation/docs/getting-started/installing_kora_domains.md

     In the long-form list, Terminal will display two account names: first the username of "Owner," then (the one highlighted in the image above) the username of "Group."
 In the example here, both are set to the same username, which means the "Owner" permissions level is applied to "Group" as well.
 In this such case — where the "Owner" and "Group" have the same username — no further permissions changes need to be made to ensure Kora is working properly and you may skip down to "[Create Kora Installation URLs](#create-kora-installation-urls)."

-    However, if these two are different, then you will need to additionally adjust the "Write" privileges for "Group," so please continue to the next section.
+    However, if these two are different, then you will need to additionally adjust the "Write" permissions for "Group," so please continue to the next section.

-    If you intend to set the "Write" privileges because you are sure your specific server environment's defaults will prevent Kora from working properly, then you can prepare for the commands in the next section
+    If you intend to set the "Write" permissions because you are sure your specific server environment's defaults will prevent Kora from working properly, then you can prepare for the commands in the next section

-## Set "Write" and "Execute" Privileges On Certain Directories if Needed via cPanel Terminal
+## Set "Write" and "Execute" Permissions On Certain Directories if Needed via cPanel Terminal

 As stated in the previous section, the previous commands will have been enough for some users to complete the required permissions setup for their installation.
 However for others, it will be necessary to specifically change the permissions on the three directory trees noted in the successful installation message.